 ‘I practise absurdity quite religiously,’ said Hitchcock, and there you have it.

-Clues to the puzzling title: Hamlet is described as being mad “nor’ by nor’west” and Grant flies north by Northwest Airlines in the movie.
+Clues to the puzzling title: Hamlet in the Shakespeare play is described as being mad “nor’ by nor’west” and Grant flies north by Northwest Airlines in the movie.
 Hitchcock appears in his customary cameo at the start as a bus passenger excluded by closing doors.
-Landis could hardly have been the hero’s mom; she was only 10 months older than Grant.
+In real life, Landis could hardly have been the hero’s mom; she was only 10 months older than Grant.